mroosmalen/nanosv/README.md

 ci_flag = 30

 [Phasing Options]
+##Phasing is still experimental for now and needs to be properly tested and benchmarked, so use it under your own responsibility.
 #If True, NanoSV will use phasing as an addition in calling SVs
 phasing_on = False
 #SNP positions are stored in bins to improve speed.
 This setting sets the bin size